The future looks bright for knee painApril 26th, 2021

 Both methods to repair cartilage and reduce knee pain have been a groundbreaking discovery but it won’t be possible on humans for some time.
 Tests have been performed on mice and sheep and more extensive research is needed.
 Age is a relevant factor in their findings the tests had been done on young animals so researchers are yet to conclude that the process will be effective in the elderly, although it looks promising.

 Clinical trials for all the procedures are due to start soon meaning help could be on its way for those who suffer knee pain.
-If the procedures work in the trials, specialists expect that a simple knee injection or keyhole surgery will be enough to heal cartilage defects and prevent further damage – it may even prevent knee replacement operations.

 Do you suffer from knee pain?